 Amazon VPC (Virtual Private Cloud) is probably one of the most used and famous services inside the Amazon Web Services suite.
-The reason is simple: this service is mostly related to the concepts of security in the cloud and access to our data inside a thirdy-part data center, like the ones of Amazon.
+The reason is simple: this service is mostly related to the concepts of security in the cloud and access to our data inside a third-party data center, like the ones of Amazon.

-A bit of story about Amazon Virtual Private Cloud: it was initially released in August 2009 as Jeff recounts in this post of the offcial AWS blog.
+A bit about Amazon Virtual Private Cloud: it was initially released in August 2009 as Jeff recounts in this post of the official AWS blog.
 Then Amazon was already aware of the fact that VPC was a great addition to its platform in order to have more security and isolation for its customer.
 Since then, Amazon did another step ahead introducing a Default VPC for everyone.

 See who is using VPC: we recently published a great presentation by Anki Drive.
 Read how they are using VPC in our blog post.

-So, Amazon VPC is one of the few things that you should learn immediately if you want to start using Amazon AWS for your business.
-In this article I want to cover, very quickly, the most important 5 things about VPC that can help you understand how to implement VPC and how to do that in relation with your infrastructure and kind of business you have.
+So, Amazon VPC is one of the few things that you should learn immediately if you want to start using AWS for your business.
+In this article, I want to cover, very quickly, the most important 5 things about VPC that can help you understand how to implement VPC and how to do that in relation with your infrastructure and kind of business you have.

-At the end I will also suggest you how to learn to use Amazon VPC, Cloud Academy has a great set of quizzes and basic learning information on it, so this is of course the first step for you, but there are many others.
+At the end I will also suggest you how to learn to use Amazon VPC, Cloud Academy has a great set of quizzes and basic learning information on it, so this is, of course, the first step for you, but there are many others.

 1. Amazon VPC gives a lot of security to your data and instances

 So I would like to start saying what is Amazon Virtual Private Cloud.
 My feeling is that our users sometimes are getting lost in the jungle of services and they simply need a structured guide to start using them.
-Well, the first step is understading why you need to use Amazon Virtual Private Cloud.
+Well, the first step is understanding why you need to use Amazon Virtual Private Cloud.

-When you launch a normal instance inside a public cloud, this is basically exposed to Internet with a lot of potential risks for your business: attacks, DDoS and possible bugs that can compromise it and so your security.
+When you launch a normal instance inside a public cloud, this is basically exposed to the Internet with a lot of potential risks for your business: attacks, DDoS and possible bugs that can compromise it and so your security.
 This is not something happening only with a cloud computing provider, it happens with a dedicated server or a virtual machine anywhere else, if you expose it directly to a public network, you get troubles, most of the times.

 Amazon VPC is a logically isolated portion of Amazon Web Services that gives you a virtual network where you can launch instances with particular rules and policies to get access to the Internet.
-It is really like having a virtual network inside a cloud computing service with the possibility to have a specific range of IPs, subnets and networks rules in order to specificy a set of rules to communicate with external resources, in Amazon AWS or in another data center or publicly available.
+It is really like having a virtual network inside a cloud computing service with the possibility to have a specific range of IPs, subnets and networks rules in order to specify a set of rules to communicate with external resources, in AWS or in another data center or publicly available.